dxvid-pts/miniplayer/README.md

 [![Pub](https://img.shields.io/pub/v/miniplayer?color=2196F3)](https://pub.dev/packages/miniplayer)

-A **lightweight** flutter package to simplify the creation of a miniplayer by providing a builder function with the current height and percentage progress.
+A lightweight flutter package to simplify the creation of a miniplayer by providing a builder function with the current height and percentage progress.
 The widget responds to tap and drag gestures and is highly customizable.
+**What is a miniplayer?**
+Miniplayers are commonly used in media applications(e.g. Spotify, Youtube).
+A miniplayer can be expanded and minified and remains on the screen when minified until dismissed by the user.
+See the demo below for an example.

 ## Demo